 8. Four Mills Nature Reserve

 Four Mills is a small quiet preserve located in Montgomery County, just a half hour outside of Philadelphia.
 For anyone who enjoys solitude, this park is a great choice as it is rarely overcrowded.
-Even better, the park features gorgeous views of the Wissahickon Creek, thus making it a picturesque choice ever during the cold barren winter season.
+Even better, the park features gorgeous views of Wissahickon Creek, thus making it a picturesque choice even during the cold barren winter season.

 The trail here is about a mile out-and-back, so perfect for an easy weekend nature outing.
 It’s so easy to get lost in the woods here as there is no commercialization anywhere in sight.
 The trail is very woodsy and lined with beautiful greenery.
 As an added bonus, there is a fun little stepping stone creek crossing about mid way through the trek.

 The Bridlewild trail at Kenealy Nature Preserve in Gladwyne is one of the hidden gems in the Philly suburbs.
 This quiet woodsy trail features wonderful creek views and is usually completely deserted, allowing you to enjoy some much appreciated alone time away from the city clutter.

 The full loop is about a mile and a half and mostly flat, so really easy enough for just about anyone.
 A few small stream crossings using stepping stones makes for a fun hiking experience.
 At Kenealy, you will get to enjoy lots of unique plant life and flowers along with pretty views of the creek.
 Bonus – this is the perfect park for birdwatching.

 - Address: Youngs Ford Road & Monticello Drive (Gladwyne)